Located at the Lekki Peninsula, Eleko Beach is an exquisite destination with outstanding picturesque views.

 Does Eleko Beach have any annual festivals?

 There are no annual festivals held at Eleko Beach each year.
-But several live music events are held at this beach, particularly during the weekends.
+However, several live music events are held at this beach, particularly on weekends.

 How long is Eleko Beach?